openharmony/docs/docs-en/guide/faqs.md

 5. Does the  **<text\>**  component support multiple lines?

     Yes.
 You can use the Enter key to start a new line.
-Alternatively, you can choose not to set the height attribute of the text, and the component automatically starts a new line based on the content.
+Alternatively, the component automatically starts a new line based on the content, without the need to set the height attribute of the text.

 6. Why is a component not displayed?